 Just like in the Target Map, all these rules can raise Flags, and when a rule is used in a specific context you can decide how to react to these Flags.
 Including firing an Event, assign a Severity and an Receiver.

-In the Target Map you have one more Severity at your disposal.
+In the Source Map you have one more Severity at your disposal.
 In the Target Map you had

 Here in the Source Map you can also use

 Both in the Target Map and also here in the Source Map you have probably noticed a folder node in the Project Explorer tree view - under Rule - called Bag.
-In addition, when opening the Value drop down in various places, you have seen the value type Bag Property.
+In addition, when opening the Value drop-down in various places, you have seen the value type Bag Property.
 Bags are very useful but also an advanced subject.
-So far we have glided silently past and let you wonder all by yourself - but ok then, let's talk about Bags.
+So far we have glided silently past and let you wonder all by yourself - but okay then, let's talk about Bags.